filipKovachev/kendo-react-marklogic-example/README.md

-# KendoReact Data Grid With MarkLogic
+# KendoReact Data Grid With Express Server

-This is a sample application that uses the KendoReact Data Grid with an express server and MarkLogic.
+This is a sample application that uses the KendoReact Data Grid with an Express server.
 The Grid has server data operations and CRUD operations.

 ## Running the Application

-Execute the following steps to run the application:
+Please execute the following steps to run the application:

 1. Go to the `server` folder.